slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Life becomes very easy when you have studied the past and recognize the recurring patterns.

+> *"The past is entirely contained in your head.
+It is nowhere else.
+The present is all that exists and that is where you exist. (...)
+Changing your interpretation of your past is often just as good as changing your past."
+-- Naval Ravikant*

+> *"I just don't believe in anything from my past.
+Anything.
+No memories.
+No regrets.
+No people.
+No trips.
+Nothing.
+A lot of our unhappiness comes from comparing things from the past to the present."
+-- Naval Ravikant*

+> *"Dont bother fighting the old; just build the new."
+-- Kevin Kelly*

 > *"History does not repeat, but it does rhyme."
 -- Mark Twain*

+> *"History never repeats.
+Man always does."
+-- Voltaire*

 > *"The historian is not really interested in the unique, but in what is general in the unique."
 -- Edward Carr*